Tuesday, December 30, 2008

 Why Teaching Critical Thinking Is a Farce

-Critical Thinking About “Critical Thinking”
+Thinking Critically About “Critical Thinking”

-A commendable belief; but what would happen if critical thinking actually were effectively taught?
-Suppose the youngsters truly, seriously and boldly scrutinized their community and nation’s customs, principles, and beliefs.
-Suppose, for instance, they were encouraged to critically examine the authorities that most of us defer to in directing our lives and defining the good, the true, the beautiful?
-That would be critical thinking.
-But would educators who encourage this sort of analytical inquiry receive hearty congratulations or have to flee a rampaging mob of angry, torch-wielding villagers?
+There are more than 16,000 school districts in the United States and nearly all of them boast that they develop ‘critical thinking.’
+Click on any of their mission statements and you will find affirmations such as this from the Lordstown Ohio School District: “We believe in the development of critical thinking skills.”
+But what would happen if critical thinking actually were effectively taught?
+Suppose the youngsters began skillfully scrutinizing things that really matter, such as common customs, principles, and beliefs.
+Imagine they learned to critically examine the values that direct our lives and define the good, the true, the beautiful?
+They would certainly be thinking critically.
+But would educators who encourage this sort of critical analysis receive hearty congratulations, or have to flee a rampaging mob of angry, torch-wielding villagers?

 It's impossible to think critically without it being potentially upsetting.
 Serious thought is, by its very nature, unsettling.
-That's the price we must pay for actually growing up instead of intellectually and emotionally remaining a child.
+That's the price we must pay for actually growing up instead of remaining a child intellectually and emotionally .

 EQUAL SCHOOLING AS A CONSTITUTIONAL RIGHT: do we need an equal education amendment?